solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_02_Introduction_to_Azure_resource_mgmt.md

 ### Infrastructure as Code

 [Infrastructure as Code (IaC)](https://docs.microsoft.com/devops/deliver/what-is-infrastructure-as-code) provides a way to describe or declare what infrastructure looks like using descriptive code.
 The infrastructure code is the desired state.
 Once the code runs, the environment will be built.
 One of the main benefits of IaC it is human readable.
-Once the environment code has been tested, it can be versioned and saved into source code control.
+Once the environment code is proven and tested, it can be versioned and saved into source code control.

 #### ARM templates